The Miracles (album)

 The Miracles is a 1978 studio album by American soul vocal group The Miracles.
-Shortly after recording this album, the group lost lead vocalist Billy Griffin and made this the final studio album they released.
+It is their last of two albums released during their stint on Columbia Records.
+Lead vocalist Billy Griffin left the group to pursue his solo career and Pete Moore retired from touring, which led to their initial disbandment.

 Reception

 In the 1983 edition of The New Rolling Stone Record Guide, this album was scored three out of five stars.
 In 2011's The Encyclopedia of Popular Music, this album received two out of five stars.